 Litter is trash that is carelessly discarded in places where it shouldn't be.
 It can be expensive to clean, is bad for the environment, has negative impacts on quality of life and can eventually end up in our waterways!
-It has been significantly worse in 2020-2021 nationwide due to various facets of the COVID-19 pandemic.
 While we are committed to tackling litter however we can, it is a large problem and we need your help!

 Who Takes Care of Litter?